weinbusch/django-tex/README.md

 ## Some notes on usage

+The default LaTeX interpreter is set to `lualatex`.
+This can be changed by the setting `LATEX_INTERPRETER`, for instance: `LATEX_INTERPRETER = 'pdflatex'`.
+Of course, the interpreter needs to be installed on your system for `django-tex` to work properly.

 Since django-tex uses jinja, you can use jinja's whitespace control in LaTeX templates.
 For example, `\section{ {{ foo }} }` would be rendered as `\section{ Bar }` with the above context; `\section{ {{- foo -}} }`, however,